NoelShin/reco/README.md

 This process occurs only for the first time and takes up to a few hours.
 If you want to avoid this, please download the pre-computed image embeddings via this [link (~4.3 GB)](https://www.robots.ox.ac.uk/~vgg/research/reco/shared_files/filename_to_ViT_L_14_336px_train_img_embedding.pkl) and put the downloaded file into your ImageNet2012 directory.

-In addition, if you also want to avoid computing reference image embeddings for categories in a benchmark, please download the pre-computed reference image embeddings file for the benchmark and put it into the benchmark directory (e.g., put reference image embeddings for Cityscapes categories into your Cityscapes directory):
+In addition, if you also want to avoid computing reference image embeddings for categories in a benchmark, please download the pre-computed reference image embeddings file for the benchmark and put it into the benchmark directory (e.g., put reference image embeddings for the Cityscapes categories into your Cityscapes directory):
 * [Cityscapes](https://www.robots.ox.ac.uk/~vgg/research/reco/shared_files/cityscapes/deit_s_16_sin_in_train_ce_ta_cat_to_img_feature_k50.pkl) (27 categories)
 * [COCO-Stuff](https://www.robots.ox.ac.uk/~vgg/research/reco/shared_files/coco_stuff/deit_s_16_sin_in_train_ce_ta_cat_to_img_feature_k50.pkl) (171 categories)
 * [KITTI-STEP](https://www.robots.ox.ac.uk/~vgg/research/reco/shared_files/kitti_step/deit_s_16_sin_in_train_ce_ta_cat_to_img_feature_k50.pkl) (19 categories)